RishavMishraRM/Dimond_Price_Prediction/README.md

 git add add.txt
 ```
 ```
-git commit -m "this is my first commit"
+git commit -m "This is my first commit"
 ```
 ```
 git pull - to pull code from remote repo